Is a Correction Looming Ahead for Canada Goose Holdings Inc. (GOOS)

 Many brokerage firms have already submitted their reports for GOOS stocks, with Goldman repeating the rating for GOOS by listing it as a “Sell.”
 The predicted price for GOOS in the upcoming period, according to Goldman is $26 based on the research report published on December 10th of the previous year 2020.

-Volatility was left at 3.60%, however, over the last 30 days, the volatility rate increased by 4.58%, as shares surge +7.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.19% upper at present.
+Volatility was left at 3.99%, however, over the last 30 days, the volatility rate increased by 5.19%, as shares sank -1.09% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.62% lower at present.

-During the last 5 trading sessions, GOOS rose by +11.22%, which changed the moving average for the period of 200-days by +84.80% in comparison to the 20-day moving average, which settled at $30.99.
-In addition, Canada Goose Holdings Inc. saw 13.54% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GOOS fell by -2.58%, which changed the moving average for the period of 200-days by +53.02% in comparison to the 20-day moving average, which settled at $31.17.
+In addition, Canada Goose Holdings Inc. saw 6.35% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GOOS